What is a Process Approach?

 Once these are identified, an organization can ensure its processes are effective (the right process is followed the first time), and efficient (continually improved to ensure processes use the least amount of resources).

 The effectiveness of the entire system is determined by the effectiveness of each process and the interactivity of these processes within the system.
-By establishing quality objectives and auditing how effectively the processes fulfill those objectives, an organization can determine whether the processes add value.
+By establishing quality objectives and auditing how effectively the processes fulfill those objectives, an organization can determine whether the processes add value or need to be improved.
 Using the Process Approach while designing and developing a quality management system enables this to happen.

 A QMS using the process approach (guided by standards) can meet their customers’ (internal or external) requirements and continual improvement in: